IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/Row-Template/01_igGrid_Updating_RowEditDialog_Configuring.md

 The following samples provide additional information related to this topic.

-- [Row Edit Dialog](%%SamplesUrl%%/grid/row-edit-dialog): This sample shows how to configure a Row Edit Template in the `igGrid`
+- [Row Edit Dialog](%%SamplesUrl%%/grid/row-edit-dialog): This sample shows how to configure a Row Edit Dialog in the `igGrid`

 - [HierarchicalGrid Row Edit Dialog](%%SamplesUrl%%/hierarchical-grid/row-edit-dialog): This sample shows how to configure a Row Edit Dialog in the `igHierarchicalGrid`